BenRoss92/CV/README.md

 ---

 I’m a full stack developer with a creative background in music.
-While teaching myself front-end development in my spare time, I developed a passion for coding and decided to pursue software development by studying full-stack development at Makers Academy, London's leading coding boot camp.
+While teaching myself front-end development in my spare time, I discovered a passion for coding and decided to pursue software development by studying full-stack development at Makers Academy, London's leading coding boot camp.
 Since then I have gained hands-on experience at companies with both small and large teams in a variety of technologies in new and older codebases.
+I sometimes attend coding meetups and workshops, recent examples being [DroidCon](https://www.droidcon.com/) 2022, [London Node.js User Group](https://www.meetup.com/london-nodejs), [Coders UK Meetup](https://www.meetup.com/codersuk/) and [zero2hero Training](https://www.meetup.com/zero2hero/).

 ## Experience